• Hidde’s Eye-Opener – Video About Gold-Catalyzed Chemistry

 Prof. dr. Krijn de Jong receives honorary awards in China

-Professor (emeritus) dr. Krijn de Jong, MCC group leader from 1997 till 2021, received an honorary professorship from Xiamen University on November 19th 2025.
+Professor (emeritus) dr. Krijn de Jong, PI in our group from 1997 till 2021, received an honorary professorship from Xiamen University on November 19th 2025.
 The professorship was awarded to him in view of his long-standing cooperation with Xiamen University and his advice on their research in Physical Chemistry of Solids and Surfaces.
-Later that month,…
+Later that…

 • Snow in Utrecht